Managing Yandex StoreDoc cluster hosts

 request:grpcurl \ -format json \ -import-path ~/cloudapi/ \ -import-path ~/cloudapi/third_party/googleapis/ \ -proto ~/cloudapi/yandex/cloud/mdb/mongodb/v1/cluster_service.proto \ -rpc-header "Authorization: Bearer $IAM_TOKEN" \ -d '{ "cluster_id": "<cluster_ID>", "host_specs": [ { "zone_id": "<availability_zone>", "subnet_id": "<subnet_ID>", "assign_public_ip": <public_access_to_host>, "type": "<host_type>", "shard_name": "<shard_name>", "hidden": <hide_host>, "secondary_delay_secs": "<replica_lag_in_seconds>", "priority": "<host_priority>", "tags": "<host_tags>" } ] }' \ mdb.api.cloud.yandex.net:443 \ yandex.cloud.mdb.mongodb.v1.ClusterService.AddHostsWhere

-host_specssets the host parameters:zone_id: Availability zone.subnet_id: Subnet ID.assign_public_ip: Internet access to the host via a public IP address,trueorfalse.type: Host type in a sharded cluster,MONGOD,MONGOINFRA,MONGOS, orMONGOCFG.
-For a non-sharded cluster, useMONGOD.shard_name: Shard name in a sharded cluster.hidden: Hide host,trueorfalse.
-If the host is hidden, only direct connections will be able to read from it (for example, to make backups from it without adding load to the cluster).secondaryDelaySecs: Replica's lag behind the master in seconds.
-It can be useful for data recovery in case of invalid operations.priority: Host priority for assignment as a master.tags: Host tags.
+host_specsare the host settings:zone_id: Availability zone.subnet_id: Subnet ID.assign_public_ip: Controls whether the host is accessible via a public IP address,trueorfalse.type: Host type in a sharded cluster,MONGOD,MONGOINFRA,MONGOS, orMONGOCFG.
+For a non-sharded cluster, useMONGOD.shard_name: Shard name in a sharded cluster.hidden: Determines whether the host is hidden,trueorfalse.
+A hidden host is still accessible for read operations, but only through direct connections.
+This can be useful, for example, for making backups without adding extra load to the cluster.secondaryDelaySecs: Replica's lag behind the master in seconds.
+This setting can be useful for data recovery after operational errors.priority: Host priority for master promotion.tags: Host tags.

 -